Site icon IVF Conceptions

 Getting a loan from family or friends can be an option.
 It might have easier repayment terms and lower interest rates than banks.
 But, make sure to set clear repayment plans to keep relationships strong.

 Places like CapexMD offer surrogacy-financing-loans.
-These loans can cover some or all of the surrogacy-cost.
+These loans can cover some or all of the surrogacy costs.
 They’re an alternative to personal loans or credit cards.

 Surrogacy Grants: Non-Repayable Funds